mohammedsaad2001/Task3_WideBot/README.md

 ### Model Evaluation
 It is the process that uses some metrics which help us to analyze the performance of the model.
 As we all know that model development is a multi-step process and a check should be kept on how well the model generalizes future predictions.

-We show its performance on the test-set.
-Show precision, recall, f-score, accuracy for each class and for the whole test data.
+We show its performance on the test-set. precision, recall, f-score, accuracy for each class and for the whole test data and also we plotted the confusion matrix.

+### Some Results
+**Accuracy by class :**
+- art-et-culture: 0.885
+- economie: 0.83
+- faits-divers : 0.935
+- marocains-du-monde: 0.83
+- medias: 0.865
+- orbites: 0.495
+- politique: 0.795
+- regions: 0.785
+- societe: 0.595
+- sport: 0.965
+- tamazight: 0.96

+**Precision for whole dataset**: 0.809

+**Recallfor whole dataset**: 0.812

+**F1-Score for whole dataset**: 0.810

+**Accuracy for whole dataset**: 0.812